mloper23/BF_Polarimeter_Microscope/README.md

 In this repository, test images can be found to start using the application.
 Then you can create your own images in the polarimetric microscope window and save them on your computer, or you can record them experimentally following the information given in the web app.

-If you think our work is contributing, please reference our paper:
+If you find our work contributing, please reference our work:

-(A reference will be available soon).
+(A paper reference will be available soon).